bids-standard/bids-specification/src/03-modality-agnostic-files.md

 the [section on tabular files](02-common-principles.md#tabular-files)).
-Such sidecar files are needed to interpret the data, especially so when optional columns are defined beyond `age`, `sex`, and `handedness`, such as `group` in this example, or when a different age unit is needed (e.g., gestational weeks).
+Such sidecar files are needed to interpret the data, especially so when optional columns are defined beyond `age`, `sex`, and `handedness`, such as `group` in this example, or when a different age unit is needed (for example, gestational weeks).
 If no `units` is provided for age, it will be assumed to be in years relative to date of birth.

 `participants.json` example: